MirrgieRiana/MirageFairy2024-Kakera-Unofficial/README.md

 Contributions for version ≤ v0.14.1: Copyright 2024 The Developer of MirageFairy, Generation 7

-Contributions for version > v0.14.1: Copyright 2025 Yoruno Kakera
+Contributions for version > v0.14.1: Copyright 2025 The Developer of MirageFairy, Generation 7, Yoruno Kakera

 ### License